vermo7en/GSCopywriting/README.md

 This is a website created using Gatsby and Stackbit, and deployed continuously using Netlify.

-It is a simple portfolio website for a free
+It is a simple portfolio website for a freelance copywriter friend.